-In addition to the transformation of Veirs Mill Road into a complete street that supports pedestrians, bicyclists, transit and motor vehicles, this plan recommends additional street connections to enhance connectivity and improve walkability.
+In addition to the transformation of Veirs Mill Road into a complete street that supports pedestrians, bicyclists, transit and motor vehicles, this plan recommends additional street connections to enhance connectivity and improve walkability, as shown in Map 6 and listed in Table 3.

-The final design, alignment and ownership of the additional street connections should be determined through the regulatory approval process for complete redevelopment of adjacent properties.
-If a private street is accepted through the regulatory approval process, public access easements must be granted for the street to ensure consistency with this master plan's recommendations for enhanced connectivity and improved walkability.
+The final design, alignment and ownership of the additional street connections should be determined through the regulatory approval process for redevelopment of adjacent properties.
+If a private street is accepted through the regulatory approval process, it should be designed to a public street standard.
+Public access easements must be granted for the street to ensure consistency with this master plan's recommendations for enhanced connectivity and improved walkability.

-Figure 13: Primary Residential Street
+Figure 14: Business District Street